redpanda-data/connect/website/docs/components/inputs/sequence.md

      lib/input/sequence.go
 -->

-BETA: This input is experimental and is therefore subject to breaking changes outside of major version releases.
+BETA: This component is experimental and therefore subject to change outside of major version releases.

 Reads messages from a sequence of child inputs, starting with the first and once that input gracefully terminates starts consuming from the next, and so on.